Handles, handles, handles...

 - Is the manufacturer curious about your opinion?
 Do they give you a chance to replace your mallets if you are not satisfied with the quality, feeling or flexibility of the handle?
 Can you send them a message directly?
 Will they be considered if an "anonymous" percussionist writes their experience for them?

-$26.90 Medium hard marimba mallets - Ashkatan Kipchak R89 birch handle
+$28.90 Medium hard marimba mallets - Ashkatan Kipchak R89 maple handle

 Price is for 1 pair (two pieces).
-Sound: medium hard Level: advanced Material: birch wood, rubber, turkish merino wool Instrument: marimba, vibraphone Tips for use: on every octaves of the marimba, for solo pieces or with piano accompaniment, for hard pieces, best for 4 mallets playing Ship from: Hungary, Europe Price in USD: $27.90 / pair
+Sound: medium hard Level: advanced Material: mountain maple wood, rubber, turkish merino wool Instrument: marimba, vibraphone Tips for use: on every octaves of the marimba, for solo pieces or with piano accompaniment, for hard pieces, best for 4 mallets playing Ship from: Hungary, Europe Price in USD: $28.90 / pair